Autumn 2024Order now for delivery from week commencing 18th November for pot grown trees or December for bare-root or mixed tree orders.

 Orange Pippin Trees UK logo

-Top 10 fruit trees for difficult climates
+Top 10 fruit trees for wet and cold climates

-There is no doubt that to get the best and sweetest flavours from temperate fruit trees you need sun, warmth, and shelter.
-It is perhaps not surprising that Kent, in the far south-east of the UK is known as the garden of England, famous for its apples, plums, pears and cherries.
-However many areas of the UK have far less benign climates.
+However many areas of the UK have less benign climates.
 If you live in the west of the UK, particularly Devon and Cornwall, Wales, Cumbria, and north-west Scotland you are likely to find rainfall may be undesirably high (even though temperatures are often quite mild).
 Altitude is also a problem for fruit trees, so growers in the Pennines, and highland areas of Wales and Scotland will experience low light levels and low average temperatures.

 • 1st Apple trees - Bardsey